How Do You Choose A Wedding Photographer?

 So you have just gotten engaged–Congratulations!
 Planning a wedding is super exciting.
 With my primary job being a Wedding Photographer in the NY Capitol District, many times people ask me for Tips for Choosing a Wedding Photographer.
 Happy to help!

 Favorite Tips for Choosing a Wedding Photographer:

 You just got engaged–What happens next?
 On my end, I hope you book me as your Wedding Photographer.
 Why is that you ask?
 Because as a Saratoga Wedding Photographer for over 20 years, I know that the thing lives on after the wedding (besides your awesome spouse) is the wedding photography.
 Your wedding photos should help to transport you back to that moment in time and tell the story of one of the most important days of your life.

 One of the biggest tips for choosing a Wedding Photographer is to begin the search as soon as possible.
 I personally believe that after you choose your date, you should start looking at Wedding Photographers for your event.
 Lots of times, Wedding Photographers in the Saratoga and Albany ares are booked a year or more prior to your date.
-We book up quickly, especially for our peak season.
+We book up quickly, especially for our peak season during Fall Foliage.